 Think about getting rid of the item down the line

-Eventually we declutter, get rid of things we never use, and realize all the tchotchkes we thought were awesome are now stashed in the back of our closets.
+Eventually, we declutter, get rid of things we never use, and realize all the tchotchkes we thought were awesome are now stashed in the back of our closets.
 We’re remiss to get rid of them, but don’t have enough space to put them out in the open either.
 Items that we think will be “easy come, easy go,” tend not to be “easy go.”
 We get attached, thinking about the money we spent and the original dreams we had for the item that could still if we just got our act together, come to be.

 Did you find the item intentionally, or as a side venture?

 So you head out to buy a pressure cooker because they’re apparently all the rage right now and you have a coupon and the store is having a sale and you’re like, sweet, it’s pressure cooker time.
 While you are there, you see a cute outfit that would be great for your baby nephew, a set of tupperware because they are on sale and yours aren’t sorted and kind of driving you crazy anyway.
 Think really hard about these extra items.
 Stores and advertisements convince you that you need this item, right now.
-It’s convenient to buy it in this moment, but you didn’t actually arrive at the store with that item in mind, so how badly do you need it?
+It’s convenient to buy it at this moment, but you didn’t actually arrive at the store with that item in mind, so how badly do you need it?
 What are other things you have at home that could work?

 It’s little things you don’t need that add up over time.
 Magazine subscriptions that you mean to read but never get around to, cookware that seems pretty useful, but only for one type of food.
 (Why did I buy that garlic crusher?
 Why?)